opentibiabr/otservbr-global-archived/readme.md

 #### Contributors:
 Contributions of any kind are welcome!
 Can you help, but you are not thinking of c ++, mapping or script?
 [Download](https://github.com/opentibiabr/OTServBR-Global/archive/master.zip) or clone our Server, test and report bugs [here](https://github.com/opentibiabr/OTServBR-Global/issues)<br>
-Click on "new problem", write the "Title" for your edition, then a "Description", if possible add video, gif or photo demonstrating and a small text detailing, if you wrap the map leave the position too, we will analyze and solve as fast as we can.<br>
+Click on "new issue", write the "Title" for your edition, then a "Description", if possible add video, gif or photo demonstrating and a small text detailing, if you wrap the map leave the position too, we will analyze and solve as fast as we can.<br>
 You can see all contributors [here](https://github.com/opentibiabr/OTServBR-Global/graphs/contributors)<br>

 #### Tools Edition: